Farm managers need to have technical and practical competence, as well as the ability to make sound business decisions

-Various external courses are available, which as well as helping with initial training, also aid continuing professional development (CPD).
+Various external courses are available, which as well as helping with initial training aid continuing professional development (CPD).
 This is important in the agricultural industry as you need to stay up to date with legislation and developing technology.

 The Environmental Stewardship Scheme provides funding, advice and information for farmers who are interested in effective environmental management of their land.

-It also helps to become a member of a professional body such as the:
+It also helps to become a member of a professional body, such as:

 This will provide you with good networking opportunities as well as relevant events and conferences and trade press.

-Most farms now are focused on a single activity so, in order to gain a broad range of experience, a farm manager may move from one farm to another.
+Most farms are focused on a single activity so, in order to gain a broad range of experience, you may choose to move from one farm to another.
 Different areas of the country specialise in different types of production, as the climate and soil determine what grows best in a particular area.

-With experience, a farm manager may move into other areas, such as advisory work for government departments such as the DEFRA or consultancy work, where they give guidance and advice to farmers and managers.
-Some go into lecturing on agriculture in further and higher education.
+A move into other areas may also be possible; this could be advisory work for government departments such as the DEFRA, or consultancy work where you'd give guidance and advice to farmers and managers.
+Lecturing on agriculture in further and higher education institutions is another option.